hkmalladi/PDFToJSON/README.md

 ### The utility has the following requirements:
 1. If the pdf file contains a well-formatted table of contents (that can be read by pyPDF2), it will be used.
 2. If there is no such table of contents, the user has to fill up the regular expression in the *configuration.py* file that helps in recognizing the table of contents.
-3. If no such regular expression is provided, it does extractive text summarization to find concise statements that are most likely to be section headings.
-In this case, it makes the following assumptions about headings to eliminate noise.
+3. If no such regular expression is provided, it uses a naive bayes classifier statements that are most likely to be section headings.
-    a.
-Headings are on new lines and do not end in a fullstop.
-    b.
-Headings are less than 50 characters long (configurable parameter).
-    c.
-Headings start with a capital letter.
-    d.
-Headings don't repeat.

 ### The limitations of the utility are:
 1. It requires the heading to be on a separate line and cannot process files where headings are embedded in the paragraph.